-- 1. Institutional/faculty/department/program mission statements. - 2.
-Descriptions of each of the program outcomes and the course sequences for the post-secondary credential. - 3.
-Relevant data and information from CYCEAB surveys/feedback methods and additional institutional data that is appropriate for this section.
+- 1. Institution/faculty/department/program mission statements. - 2.
+Academic calendar description of the program. - 3.
+Descriptions of each of the program outcomes and the course sequences for the post-secondary credential. - 4.
+Relevant data and information from CYCEAB surveys or other feedback methods and additional institutional data that is appropriate for this section.

 - 1. State the program title, mission, and general outcomes and describe how they align with each other and to a literature and tradition in CYC work.
 Describe the internal coherence between these and other elements of the program such as course titles, CYC-specific language or terminology, program culture, etc. - 2.
 Identify what CYC literature supports the outcomes listed in #1. - 3.
-How is the program positioned in relationship to a CYC Scope of Practice? - 4.
-Identify the successes and strengths that have impacted the program's reputation within the profession- - 5.
-Reflect on relevant data and information from CYCEAB surveys/feedback methods and any additional institutional data that is appropriate in this section.
+How is the program positioned in relationship to a CYC Scope of Practice (Scope of Practice CCCYCA (cyc-canada.org)? - 4.
+Identify the successes and strengths that have impacted the program's reputation within the profession. - Reflect on relevant data and information from CYCEAB surveys or other feedback methods and any additional institutional data that is appropriate in this section.